iifl-logo

 SEGMENT WISE PERFORMANCE

-The Company is engaged in the trading of tea, rice and pulses.
+The Company is engaged in the trading of tea, rice, wheat and pulses.
+The segment wise performance has been specified in details in the Financial Statement for the year under review.

 BUSINESS OUTLOOK